Today's Articles

 Candomblé lent elements of its belief system to a practice that was originally Catholic, as well as socio-historical components of the hard reality of slavery of captivity that made martyrs of those in the diaspora.

 Veneration of Our Lady of the Good Death came to have social significance.
 It allowed slaves to gather, maintain their religiosity in a hostile environment, and shape a corporate instrument for defending and valuing individuals.
-For all of these reasons, it became an unrivaled means of celebrating life.
+For these reasons, it became an unrivaled means of celebrating life.

 The Festivities